akka/akka-grpc/docs/src/main/paradox/server/reflection.md

 commands.

-This is achieved by providing a gRPC service that provides endpoints that can be used to query this information
+This is achieved by providing a gRPC service that provides endpoints that can be used to query this information.

 ## Providing

-The generated service handler includes a convenience method to create an Akka HTTP handler with your service with a `ServerReflection` handler fallback:
+The generated service handler includes a convenience method to create an Akka HTTP handler with your service together with Server Reflection:

 Scala
 :  @@snip [Main.scala](/sbt-plugin/src/sbt-test/gen-scala-server/04-server-reflection/src/main/scala/example/myapp/helloworld/Main.scala) { #server-reflection }